Nutrition in Primary Care: Update and Controversies 2019

 Dalla Lana School of Public Health, University of Toronto

-Who should attend: Family Physicians; Psychiatrists; Pharmacists; Nurse Practitioners; Physician Assistants; and other primary care professionals.
-Scholarships are available to undergraduate and graduate medical or pharmacy students.
+Who should attend: Family Physicians; Psychiatrists; Pharmacists; Nurse Practitioners; Physician Assistants; and other health care professionals.

 This 1-credit-per-hour Group Learning program has been certified by the College of Family Physicians of Canada for up to 5.75 Mainpro+ credits.